What is JobDUN?

 Greg Fahey, BISON

-The programme aims to support businesses involved in high-growth sectors, such as Creative/Design, Biotechnology, Education and Research, Information and Communications Technology and Niche Manufacturing.
+The programme aims to support businesses involved in high-growth sectors, such as Creative/Design, Biotechnology, Game Development, Education and Research, Information and Communications Technology and Niche Manufacturing.
 Contact us if you're unsure.

 You can apply to take on an intern if you are:

 - An owner or employee of a GST-registered Dunedin-based business working within the laws of New Zealand

 - Able to show that the business has the capability and commitment to support the health and safety, financial and social wellbeing of an intern, including sound HR systems